cockroachdb/docs/src/current/cockroachcloud/ccloud-faq.md

 Yes, the roles available in the {{ site.data.products.db }} authorization model allow admins to grant only those entitlements to users that are supposed to map to their intended workflows.

-Cluster level roles like Cluster Admin and Cluster Developer allow users to perform pertinent actions for one or more clusters, while providing differentiation between admin and non-admin entitlements.
+Cluster level roles like Cluster Admin, Cluster Operator and Cluster Developer allow users to perform pertinent actions for one or more clusters, while providing differentiation between admin and non-admin entitlements.

 ### Is the same authorization model used for both service accounts and human users in a {{ site.data.products.db }} organization?